 Temporary Ex Parte Orders

-A temporary ex parte order is a short-term protective order issued without the presence of the person who is being restrained (the respondent).
+A temporary ex parte order is a short-term type of protective order issued without the presence of the person who is being restrained (the respondent).
 This type of order is often used when there is an immediate and clear threat of harm.
 To obtain a temporary ex parte order, the applicant must convince the judge that there is a clear and present danger of family violence, sexual assault, or other harm.

 Duration: A temporary ex parte order typically lasts up to 20 days.
-However, the court may extend this period for additional 20-day increments if necessary, particularly if the respondent was not served with the order yet.
+However, the court may extend this period for additional 20-day increments if necessary, particularly if the respondent has not been served with the order yet.
 This extension can continue until the court holds a hearing to determine whether to issue a longer-lasting protective order.

 Permanent Protective Orders